coq-community/coq-tricks/README.md

   - the notations can be brought into scope everywhere as needed with `Import` and `Local Open Scope`, restoring the convenience of a global notation
   - if notations conflict, some of them can always be scoped appropriately

 - Coq has a module system, modeled after ML (eg, the one used in OCaml).
 You can see some simple examples of using it in [Modules.v](src/Modules.v).
-In user code, I've found modules to be more trouble than their worth 90% of the time - the biggest issue is that once something is in a module type, the only way to extend it is with a new module that wraps an existing module, and the only way to use the extension is to instantiate it.
+In user code, I've found module types and module functors to be more trouble than they're worth 90% of the time - the biggest issue is that once something is in a module type, the only way to extend it is with a new module that wraps an existing module, and the only way to use the extension is to instantiate it.
 At the same time, you can mostly simulate module types with records.
 - Coq type class resolution is extremely flexible.
 There's a hint database called `typeclass_instances` and typeclass resolution is essentially `eauto with typeclass_instances`.
 Normally you add to this database with commands like `Instance`, but you can add whatever you want to it, including `Hint Extern`s.
 See [coq-record-update](https://github.com/tchajed/coq-record-update) for a practical example.
 - Classes are a bit special compared to any other type.
 First of all, in `(_ : T x1 x2)` Coq will only trigger type class resolution to fill the hole when `T` is a class.
 Second, classes get special implicit generalization behavior; specifically, you can write `{T}` and Coq will automatically generalize the _arguments to T_, which you don't even have to write down.
 See [the manual on implicit generalization](https://coq.github.io/doc/master/refman/language/gallina-extensions.html#implicit-generalization) for more details.
 Note that you don't have to use `Class` at declaration time to make something a class; you can do it after the fact with `Existing Class T`.
 - `Set Printing Projections` is nice in theory if you use records, but it